 I first started my counselling practice in Bristol two decades ago.
-I have particular experience in counselling in bereavement, addiction and other trauma, together with relationship issues.
+I gained particular experience in counselling in bereavement, addiction and other trauma, together with relationship issues.

-I subsequently trained in psychotherapy at Chiron Centre in West London and started my psychotherapy practice in 2005.
-Since then I have expanded and deepened my practice to incluse depression, sexual abuse, post-traumatic stress disorder (PTSD), general anxiety, abandonment, neglect and other abuse.
+I subsequently trained in body psychotherapy at Chiron Centre in West London and started my psychotherapy practice in 2005.
+Since then I have expanded and deepened my practice to include depression, sexual abuse, physical and emotional abuse, post-traumatic stress disorder (PTSD), general anxiety, abandonment, neglect and other issues.
+I also welcome enquiries from people who wish to improve their lives or perhaps have repeated patterns that they wish to change.

 People come to both counselling and psychotherapy for a very wide range of reasons.
 Some of these may be: